f-droid/fdroidclient/CONTRIBUTING.md

 ## Reporting issues

-If you find an issue in the client, you can use our [Issue Tracker](https://gitlab.com/fdroid/fdroidclient/issues).
+If you find an issue in the app, you can use our [Issue Tracker](https://gitlab.com/fdroid/fdroidclient/issues).
 Make sure that it hasn't yet been reported by searching first.